 • CRS has been reported as an adverse event (AE) in the MonumenTAL-1, MonumenTAL-2, TRIMM-2, and RedirecTT-1 studies.1-6

-• MonumenTAL-1 (MMY1001) is an ongoing, open-label, phase 1/2 study evaluating the efficacy and safety of TALVEY in patients with relapsed or refractory multiple myeloma (RRMM) after ≥3 prior lines of therapy (LOTs), including a proteasome inhibitor (PI), an immunomodulatory drug, and an anti-CD38 monoclonal antibody.3,6-14
+• MonumenTAL-1 is an ongoing, open-label, phase 1/2 study evaluating the efficacy and safety of TALVEY in patients with relapsed or refractory multiple myeloma (RRMM) after ≥3 prior lines of therapy (LOTs), including a proteasome inhibitor (PI), an immunomodulatory drug, and an anti-CD38 monoclonal antibody (mAb).1,4,7

 • Schinke et al (2024)10 reported findings from the MonumenTAL-1 study on the effects of prophylactic tocilizumab in mitigating CRS following TALVEY treatment, with a median follow-up of 4.4 months (range, 0.3-8.8 months).
 The use of prophylactic tocilizumab and post-dose dexamethasone appeared to reduce both the incidence and severity of CRS across different levels of disease burden.

 • Chari et al (2024)12 published the clinical management of AEs in patients with RRMM treated with TALVEY in the MonumenTAL-1 study.
-CRS events were reported in the QW, Q2W, and prior T-cell redirection (TCR) cohorts.
+CRS events were reported in the QW, Q2W, and prior TCR-exposed cohort.

-• Schinke et al (2023)6 presented the updated efficacy and safety results from the MonumenTAL-1 study at a median follow-up of 18.8 months for the 0.4 mg/kg SC QW cohort, 12.7 months for the 0.8 mg/kg SC Q2W cohort, and 14.8 months for the prior TCR therapy exposed cohort.
-Any-grade CRS events were reported in QW, Q2W, and prior TCR cohorts.
+• Schinke et al (2023)1 presented the incidence of CRS from the MonumenTAL-1 study at a median follow-up of 18.8 months for the 0.4 mg/kg SC QW cohort, 12.7 months for the 0.8 mg/kg SC Q2W cohort, and 14.8 months for the prior TCR-exposed cohort.

-• Krishnan et al (2023)14 evaluated the efficacy and safety of TALVEY in key high-risk and prior B-cell maturation antigen (BCMA) therapy subgroups of patients from the MonumenTAL-1 study.
-CRS-related AEs of the high-risk subgroups are described below.
+• Krishnan et al (2023)13 evaluated the incidence of CRS of TALVEY in key high-risk and prior B-cell maturation antigen (BCMA) therapy subgroups of patients from the MonumenTAL-1 study.

-• MonumenTAL-2 (MMY1004) is an ongoing, phase 1b, multi-arm, open-label study evaluating TALVEY in combination with other anticancer therapies in patients with multiple myeloma (MM).6,16-18 Janssen does not recommend the use of TALVEY in a manner that is inconsistent with the approved labeling.
+• MonumenTAL-2 is an ongoing, phase 1b, multi-arm, open-label study evaluating TALVEY in combination with other anticancer therapies in patients with multiple myeloma (MM).5,15,16

-• Cohort D is evaluating the efficacy and safety of TALVEY in combination with DARZALEX FASPRO® and lenalidomide in 34 patients with newly diagnosed multiple myeloma (NDMM).18
+• Cohort D is evaluating the efficacy and safety of TALVEY + DARZALEX FASPRO® (daratumumab hyaluronidase) and lenalidomide in 34 patients with newly diagnosed multiple myeloma (NDMM).15

-• Cohort E is evaluating the safety and efficacy of TALVEY in combination with pomalidomide in 35 patients with RRMM.5
+• Cohort E is evaluating the safety and efficacy of TALVEY + pomalidomide in 35 patients with RRMM.16

-• TRIMM-2 (MMY1002) is an ongoing, phase 1b, multicohort open-label study evaluating the efficacy and safety of DARZALEX FASPRO regimens in combination with TECVAYLI® or TALVEY in patients with RRMM.1,19,20 Janssen does not recommend the use of TECVAYLI, TALVEY, or DARZALEX FASPRO in a manner that is inconsistent with the approved labeling.
+• TRIMM-2 is an ongoing, phase 1b, multicohort open-label study evaluating the efficacy and safety of DARZALEX FASPRO regimens + TECVAYLI or TALVEY in patients with RRMM.6,20

-• Dholaria et al (2023)1 presented the updated efficacy and safety results from the TALVEY + DARZALEX FASPRO cohorts at a median follow-up of 16.8 months for the TALVEY 0.4 mg/kg QW + DARZALEX FASPRO cohort and 15.0 months for the TALVEY 0.8 mg/kg Q2W + DARZALEX FASPRO cohort.
-Any-grade CRS events were reported in the TALVEY + DARZALEX FASPRO cohorts.
+• Dholaria et al (2023)20 presented the incidence of CRS from the TALVEY + DARZALEX FASPRO cohorts at a median follow-up of 16.8 months for the TALVEY 0.4 mg/kg QW + DARZALEX FASPRO cohort and 15.0 months for the TALVEY 0.8 mg/kg Q2W + DARZALEX FASPRO cohort.

 • Other relevant literature has been identified in addition to the data summarized above:

-• Nursing and advance practice practitioner’s considerations for management of CRS.24
+• Nursing and advance practice practitioner’s considerations for management of CRS.22

 PRODUCT LABELING